dolittle/Runtime/Documentation/Articles/events/event_store.md

 The *Property Bag* is a simple, write-once dictionary like structure that stores the content of an Event and that can be used to rehydrate the Event.
 The PropertyBag only supports getters and all values are set through the constructor.

 {{% notice Tip %}}
-An Object Factory is used to create populated instances of the type from a Property Bag.
-Read-only event types are supported but properties must be passed in through the constructor with the convention that the Property must be named in PascalCase and the constructor parameter should have exactly the same name but ion Camel Case.
+An *Object Factory* is used to create populated instances of the type from a Property Bag.
+Read-only event types are supported but properties must be passed in through the constructor with the convention that the Property must be named in PascalCase and the constructor parameter should have exactly the same name but in Camel Case.

+'''csharp
+public event MyEvent : IEvent
+{
+  public MyEvent(int myIntProperty, string aStringProperty) {
+    MyIntProperty = myIntProperty;
+    AStringProperty = aStringProperty;
+  }
+  public int MyIntProperty { get; }
+  public string AStringProperty { get; }
+}
+'''

 The Object Factory will always use the Constructor with the greatest number of parameters to try to populate the values.
 Where there are more than one constructor with the greatest number of parameters, the constructor used is indeterminate.
 This situation *SHOULD* be avoided.
 {{% /notice %}}